Managing bowel late effects

 Drugs that can cause constipation

-Your doctor can check whether you are taking any drugs that can cause constipation.
+Your doctor can check whether you are taking any drugs that may cause constipation.
 They may be able to prescribe a different drug.

 Medicines that may cause constipation include: